Harmony in Tourism and Development

 The Approach identifies the financial costs of the positive AND negative impacts a destination or organisation has upon the environment, the location, and people.

-The Harmony Quality Mark sits above as an outcome measure and framework that compliments the range of “sustainable management systems, processes and outputs” that form the basis of most environmental accreditation marks in tourism (eg. Green Globe) and construction (eg. BREEAM).
-These other output and process driven accreditations are valuable and set detailed sustainability management delivery plans for improvement.
+The Harmony Golden Ratio sits above as an outcome measure and framework that compliments the range of “sustainable management systems, processes and outputs” that form the basis of most environmental accreditation marks in tourism (eg. Green Globe) and construction (eg. BREEAM).
+These output and process driven accreditations are valuable and set detailed sustainability management delivery plans for improvement.

-For Harmony accreditation organisations are expected not just to achieve a socio-environmental cost of harm, and address this, but are required to put in place action plans to reduce their negative impacts.
+For Harmony, organisations are expected not just to achieve a socio-environmental cost of harm, and address this, but are required to put in place action plans to reduce their negative impacts.

-The Harmony Quality Mark identifies for consumers and business the TRUE COST
+The Harmony Golden Ratio identifies for consumers and business the TRUE COST

 of their business model, taking into account, the impacts on people planet and place, enabling business to price their services appropriately and fairly.
 Negative impacts can be offset, similar to carbon dioxide offset approaches, by either the business or the customer.
 Offset resources and funds can be applied to local and global actions, that protect, preserve, and restore the natural environment